 Different departments were joined together with Sadr Anjuman Ahmadiyya (central executive body of the Community) in 1926 and Mufti Sadiq served as Head of Foreign Affairs, and later as Head of General Affairs, sometimes supervising both divisions.
 He also continued to pursue writing and public speaking.
 He writes and publishes the controversial book, “Zikr-e-Habeeb”, wherein many details of MGA’s life are accidentally revealed.
 In this book, he also helped to change MGA’s year of birth from 1839 to 1835.

-he visited Karachi and Calcutta.
-He traveled to Sri Lanka once again to introduce the teachings of True Islam.
+He visited Karachi and Calcutta.
+He traveled to Sri Lanka once again to introduce the teachings of Qadianat.